ByNameModding/BNM-Android/README.md

 ## ByNameModding
 ByNameModding is a library for modding il2cpp games by classes, methods, field names on Android.
 It includes everything you need for modding unity games.

+### Requires c++14 and above for basic functionality and c++17 and above to create new il2cpp classes

 ## Getting Started
 + First clone the repo and add it to your project.
++ Set c++ version to 14 or higher
 + Add [BNM.cpp](ByNameModding/BNM.cpp) to Android.mk or CMakeLists.txt.<br>
     Android.mk
     ```mk